 Graduate Diploma in Vocal Performance

-During your time on the Graduate Diploma you will develop your linguistic and dramatic skills and build or reinforce a solid vocal technique.
-Singers who demonstrate potential for significant vocal achievement, but who lack appropriate formal grounding, will have the opportunity to develop their repertoire knowledge.
+During your time on the Graduate Diploma you will build or reinforce a solid vocal technique, while developing your skills in languages and movement.
+Singers who demonstrate potential for significant vocal achievement, but who lack formal grounding, will have the opportunity to develop their repertoire knowledge.

-By the end of the year you will have a vocal technique capable of sustaining the increased demands of more advanced study and assisting the voice to mature satisfactorily.
-You will have a broad familiarity with the nature of the vocal repertoire, coupled with a core of works known in some detail.
-In addition you will have facility in the principal European languages of the vocal repertoire and an informed awareness of the main national types.
+By the end of the year you will have developed a vocal technique suitable for the demands of Masters level study at a conservatoire.
+You will be familiar with a broad range of vocal repertoire, coupled with a core of works known in more detail.
+In addition, you will have a strong grasp of the principal European languages of the vocal repertoire, and an informed awareness of style in performance.
 Your movement skills and knowledge of stagecraft will have advanced and you will begin to develop the ability to combine these with vocal accomplishment in operatic performance.

-Crucially, you will foster a realistic perception of your suitability for further study and/or future professional career prospects, based upon critical self-evaluation and an awareness of the demands and opportunities of the profession.
+Through this year of intensive study you will develop an understanding of potential routes for further study and/or career development, based upon your own critical self-evaluation and an awareness of the demands and opportunities of the profession.

-If you achieve a result of 65% or more at the end of the course, you will automatically have the opportunity to progress to a Masters degree in vocal performance – leading to either the MPerf or MMus(Perf) qualification.
-This allows for intensive technical work to be undertaken without interruption for audition preparation.
+If you achieve a result of 65% or more at the end of the course, you will automatically have the opportunity to progress to RCM Masters study (MMus or MPerf) in vocal performance.
+This progression route allows you to focus on your technical development during the Graduate Diploma without interruption for Masters audition preparation.

 Learning & teaching